axeluhl/sailing-analytics/wiki/racecommittee-app-environment.md

 # RaceCommittee App (Build Environment)

 Building the RaceCommittee App has been integrated into the maven build process of the project.
 This document outlines how this environment is setup.
-Use this description whenever you need to set it up again.
+Use this description whenever you need to set it up again (build-server, Maven repo, ...)

 ## Android SDK

-Rarar.
+On all build servers the Android SDK has to be installed.
+Pick up the [SDK Tools](http://developer.android.com/sdk/index.html) and install them on your server.
+Set an environment variable _ANDROID_HOME_ pointing to the install directory.
+It's a good idea to append some of the tools to your path:

+    PATH=$PATH:$ANDROID_HOME/tools
+    PATH=$PATH:$ANDROID_HOME/platform-tools

+Now it's time to install all the needed SDK components.
+List all available components by issuing

+    ./android list sdk --no-ui --all

+Each component will have a component ID attached.
+Mark down all needed component IDs.
+Install them by issuing

+    ./android update sdk --no-ui --all --filter [your-ids-comma-separated]

+At the time being the RaceCommittee App needs the following components:

+ 1- Android SDK Tools, revision 22.3
+     2- Android SDK Platform-tools, revision 19
+     3- Android SDK Build-tools, revision 19
+     9- SDK Platform Android 4.4, API 19, revision 1
+    11- SDK Platform Android 4.2.2, API 17, revision 2
+    15- SDK Platform Android 3.2, API 13, revision 1
+    54- Google APIs, Android API 19, revision 1
+    56- Google APIs, Android API 17, revision 3
+    61- Google APIs, Android API 13, revision 1
+    81- Android Support Library, revision 19
+    86- Google Play services, revision 13

+Install them by

+    ./android update sdk --no-ui --all --filter 1,2,3,9,11,15,54,56,61,81,86

 ## Maven